 How quickly can I get a short term student loan?

 The length of time it takes to receive a short term student loan depends on the lender or broker that you’re applying to.
-While some can transfer your loan to your bank account within a few minutes, others may take longer.
+While some can send your loan to your bank account within a few minutes, others may take longer.

 How long can I spread the repayments over?